Mirror-fish/AlphaGenome-Variant-Expression-Scanner/README.md

 **variant×organ summary table columns：** every row showed variant×organ results; If any track is significant then `is_significant_any=True`，you can check `tracks_significant` col to see the significant tracks。

 ---
+## 工具原理 How it works
+This tool is built on top of AlphaGenome, with additional scanning methods organized to process the prediction results.
+We mainly use a sliding window (`--window-size`, default 100bp) to scan the two predicted tracks for change ratios.
+After filtering out noise from the significant change signals (increase/decrease > `--threshold`), we evaluate whether the variant significantly alters expression in a specific UBERON organ by checking if the significant change signal region exceeds `--min-length`.

+---
+## 未来可能的改进方面 Future directions:
+The parameters are **not validated** at this time, so we strongly suggest you to test a few rounds before using it on large dataset.
+We are now working on the literature review for the best parameters.

+Right now this tool is only applied on RNA-SEQ data prediction, we'll add more datatypes once we tested them.

+We corrected the coordinated shift caused by large variant alternation (see [Alphagenome forum post](https://www.alphagenomecommunity.com/t/coordiate-change-when-predicting-long-variants/445)) with deletion on the reference track, so far this method will not affect prediction.
+We'll follow AlphaGenome's fix in future.

+If there's any idea or suggestion, please contact Jingyu (zengjingyu@genomics.cn)